elcicd/el-CICD-RELEASES/README.md

 This document is part of the el-CICD project, a complete CICD COTS solution for the OKD Container Platform.

-Choose the release version, download the *.tar.xz source artifact, and decompress *.tar.xz file for a ready-to-configure version of el-CICD.
+Choose the release version, download the *.tar.gz source artifact, and decompress *.tar.gz file for a ready-to-configure version of el-CICD.

 See [`el-CICD-docs`](https://github.com/elcicd/el-CICD-docs) project for full project documentation.